tfpauly/privacy-proxy/draft-private-access-tokens.md

 WWW-Authenticate: PrivateAccessToken challenge=abc... token-key=123... name-key=456...
 ~~~

-Upon receipt of this challenge, Clients use the message and keys in the Issuance protocol
+Upon receipt of this challenge, a Client uses the message and keys in the Issuance protocol
-as described in {{issuance}}.
+(see {{issuance}}).
 If the TokenChallenge has a version field the Client
 does not recognize or support, it MUST NOT parse or respond to the challenge.
 This document defines version 1, which indicates use of private tokens based on
 RSA Blind Signatures {{BLINDSIG}}, and determines the rest of the structure contents.

 ### Token Redemption

-The output of the issuance protocol is a token that corresponds to the challenge.
+The output of the issuance protocol is a token that corresponds to the Origin's challenge (see {{challenge}}).
-The Token is a structure that begins with a single byte that indicates a version, which
+A token is a structure that begins with a single byte that indicates a version, which
 MUST match the version in the TokenChallenge structure.

 ~~~